Italian Language Students at VCU

 Italian Language Program of the School of World Studies

-The minor in Italian Studies is a very versatile program that can enhance a student's degree in International Studies, Sculpulture, Craft and Material Studies, Art History, Communication Arts, Graphic Design, Theater, Music, Painting and Print Making, Interior Design, Fashion, History, and International Relations.
-The italian minor gives students an in-depth knowledge of Italian language and culture across 18 Credit Hours.
+The minor in Italian Studies is a very versatile program that can enhance a student's degree in International Studies, Sculpture, Craft and Material Studies, Art History, Communication Arts, Graphic Design, Theater, Music, Painting and Print Making, Interior Design, Fashion, History, and International Relations.
+The Italian minor gives students an in-depth knowledge of Italian language and culture across 18 Credit Hours.

 Program Directors: Rita Paolino & Cinzia Corubolo